abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     F.psp8 can be improved (model core a bit too hard, phonons don't converge) -->

+## Ne

-Ne: Pseudo without nlcc since modeling 1s core density without spoiling convergence is not trivial
+These pseudos are without nlcc since modeling 1s core density without spoiling convergence is not trivial

-    Ne.in: Default version with (2s, 2p) in valence.
+  * Ne.in: Default version with (2s, 2p) in valence.

-    Ne-high.in: Similar to Ne.in but with smaller core radii.
+  * Ne-high.in: Similar to Ne.in but with smaller core radii.
 Requires GW version.

-Na:
+## Na

-    Na-sp.in: (2s, 2p) semicore in valence.
+  * Na-sp.in: (2s, 2p) semicore in valence.
 No model core charge (AE core too localized).
     Can be used for GW.

-Mg:
+## Mg

-    Mg.in: Low-cutoff low-accuracy version without semicore.
+  * Mg.in: Low-cutoff low-accuracy version without semicore.
     Has ghost at +80 eV, not recommended for GW.

-    Mg-sp.in: (2s, 2p) semicore states in valence.
+  * Mg-sp.in: (2s, 2p) semicore states in valence.
 No model core charge (AE core too localized).
     Can be used for GW.

-Al:
+## Al

-    Al.in: Oscillations in from factors, Has 2 projectors in the d-channel to improve transferability.
+  * Al.in: Has 2 d-projectors to improve transferability.
+    Oscillations in form factors.
 Requires GW version.

-Si:
+## Si

-    Si.in: Has 2 projectors in the d-channel to improve transferability.
+  * Si.in: Has 2 d-projectors to improve transferability.
     Requires GW version

-P:
-    P.in:
+## P

-        Has 2 projectors in the d-channel to improve transferability.
+  * P.in: Has 2 d-projectors to improve transferability.
     Requires GW version
     $$ the model core charge should be improved
     $$ the algorithm detects dispersionless states but inspection of the BS does not show any

 <!--
 [new pseudo, TO BE TESTED Complete PHGAMMA]